How to Install Python on Windows

 4. Verify the installation by opening a command prompt and typing: python -V.

-In this article, I’ll share a few ways you can install Python on your Windows PC.
+If you want to start writing in Python, you’ll need to download it.
+In this article, I’ll show you how to install Python on your Windows PC.

 How to Install Python on Windows With Python Installer